 That unless the prior written consent of the Developer is obtained, to commence any Building Work on the land within eighteen (18) months from the date of disposal of the land by the Developer.

-Not to construct more than one dwelling (including ancillary dwellings) without the prior written approval of the Developer.
+Not to construct more than one dwelling (including ancillary dwellings) or further subdivide the land without the prior written approval of the Developer.

 Not to use polystyrene (or any like material) in the construction of any Building Work on the land without the prior written approval of Committee.